karimsiala/mujoco_web/README.md

 ## Installation

-Navigate to the mujoco_web directory and execute the following commands:
+In the root folder, execute the following commands:

 ```bash
 emcmake cmake -Bbuild -H.